India's most spiritual river flows through its oldest city. Audley expert Tom Draper takes to the water.

 Itinerary ideas that incorporate the city of Varanasi

-Two weeks exploring the colourful and characterful cities of Rajasthan as well as the sacred city of Varanasi.
+Two weeks exploring the vibrant and characterful cities of Rajasthan as well as the sacred city of Varanasi.
 Stay in some of Rajasthan’s most beautiful properties, including transformed palaces and colonial delights.

 Was this useful?